Canadian pension fund Teachers' to buy UK's Goals Soccer

-TORONTO Goals Soccer Centres Plc (GOAL.L), which runs 5-a-side football centres across the United Kingdom, agreed to accept a 73.1 million pound buyout offer from one of Canada's largest pension funds on Friday.
+TORONTO, July 20 Goals Soccer Centres Plc , which runs 5-a-side football centres across the United Kingdom, agreed to accept a 73.1 million pound ($115 million) buyout offer from one of Canada's largest pension funds on Friday.

-The Ontario Teachers' Pension Plan -- better known simply as Teachers' -- said on Friday that Goals' board of directors had agreed to unanimously recommend it's all cash offer to the company's shareholders.
+The Ontario Teachers' Pension Plan -- better known simply as Teachers' -- said on Friday that Goals' board of directors has agreed to unanimously recommended its all cash offer to the company's shareholders.

-Teachers' will pay 144 pence per share for Goals, according to a statement from the British company.
-The offer represents a premium of 6.7 percent to Goals' Thursday closing price.

 The agreement comes slightly more than three months after Goals said Teachers' had approached it with a preliminary bid.